1 cup fruit (strawberries, blueberries, raspberries, blackberries, etc.)

 ¼ cup honey, maple syrup, agave, or sugar

 2 tbsp chia seeds

 Transfer the fruit to a saucepan and set over medium heat.
 Cook until the fruit breaks down and becomes syrupy, 5-10 minutes.
-Mash the fruit with a spoon or potato masher making it as smooth or chunky as you’d like.
+Mash the fruit with a spoon or potato masher, making it as smooth or chunky as you’d like.

 Stir in chia seeds.

-Once the jam has cooled to room temperature, transfer jam to a jar or other container.
+Once the jam has cooled to room temperature, transfer it to a jar or other airtight container.
 Store in the fridge for about 2 weeks.
 The jam will thicken further and become more set once completely chilled.
 The jam can also be frozen for up to 3 months; thaw in the fridge before using.